010101-sans/namida_sync/README.md

 - [Flutter Team](https://github.com/flutter/flutter) for the amazing framework.
 - All open source package maintainers and contributors who make Namida Sync possible.

+## Logo Attribution

+- The Namida Sync logo was created by me, based on Namida's official logo, in a minimal vector art style.

 ## Contributing

 - Found a bug or have a feature request?
 [Open an issue](../../issues)